Lead Generation

 What is the Lead Generation Process?

-Lead generation is not merely about collecting your prospect’s contact information; it’s about nurturing relationships, building trust, and converting prospects into loyal customers.
+Lead generation isn’t just about collecting contact information, it’s a strategic process of nurturing relationships, building trust, and converting prospects into loyal customers.

-It’s a delicate mix of marketing and sales, where each step is carefully planned to guide potential customers through the sales funnel.
+It combines marketing and sales tactics, with each step carefully designed to guide potential customers through your sales funnel.

-The lead generation process typically involves the steps below.
+The lead generation process typically involves these six key steps:

 Step 1: Define the Target Audience